peralp24/release_plan_testing/README.md

 # release_plan_testing
-Repo for test code of the Aleph Alpha API endpoints in connection with new releases
+Repo for test code of the Aleph Alpha API endpoints in connection with new model releases